roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-05 ****** bydawn1958© Dani didn't have to look, as she caught the frantic movement out of the corner of her eye, and she wondered what ever possessed her daughter to undress.
+Dani didn't have to look, as she caught the frantic movement out of the corner of her eye, and she wondered what ever possessed her daughter to undress.
 She returned the woman's stare and tried to endure the intense dominating attempt.
 "Don't worry, my love.
 You're next, but first I want to make sure you understand," she whispered and left the impression that she demanded an answer.

  "Understand?
 But what," Dani replied and then noticed a questioning look on the woman's face.
 "Understand what, Mistress?"